GhoulMage/SassyCoilhead/README.md

 Sassy Coilhead v0.1.0 (development)
 ==============

-Client-sided mod that makes the Coilhead do a funny dance if you stay near it for too long.
+Client-sided mod that makes the Coilhead do a funny dance if you stay near it for too long.<br>
 It knows it's gonna kill you.

 Bugs